CIP-RIU/traittools/README.md

 # traittools
-R-tools for trait manipulation in fieldbooks
+R-tools for trait manipulation in fieldbooks using Trait Dictionaries